Alloy

 alloy-edge sync --config /etc/alloy/edge-sync.yaml --dry-run

-Inspect the dry-run output the same way you inspect any MCAP — mcap info, mcap cat, or open it in Foxglove / Alloy Replay (drag-drop into the web uploader).
+Both the unredacted originals and the redacted artefacts land under <input_dir>/.dry-run/.
+Inspect them the same way you inspect any MCAP — mcap info, mcap cat, or drag-drop into the web uploader to open in Foxglove / Alloy Replay.

 Step 4: Enable and watch